hutualive/non-recursive-make/README.md

 Note that the `hello` program successfully finds the `libfoo.so` shared library, thanks to Libtool.

-You can build the unit tests by running `make tests`, and you can run them by running `make runtests`.
+You can build the unit tests by running `make test`, and you can run them by running `make runtest`.
 The installation process will not install unit tests into the install prefix with all the other build targets; unit tests are in their "own little world."